Trojaner/text-generation-webui-stable_diffusion/README.md

 > This extension has been mainly developed with [SD.Next](https://github.com/vladmandic/automatic) instead of [AUTOMATIC1111](https://github.com/AUTOMATIC1111/stable-diffusion-webui).
 Please report any potential bugs you come across when using AUTOMATIC1111 instead.

 > [!NOTE]
-> Some features, such as IP Adapters, FaceID and clip skip, are only available when using SD.Next.
+> Some features, such as IP Adapter, FaceID and clip skip, are only available when using SD.Next.

 ## Features
 - Dynamically generate images in text-generation-webui chat by utlizing the SD.Next or AUTOMATIC1111 API.